ethereum/eth-wiki/roadmap/istanbul.md

 - Are there any concerns about DOS attacks that only make calls to precompiles cheaper?
 None have been voiced, and any concerns should be raised [here](https://ethereum-magicians.org/t/eip-1109-remove-call-costs-for-precompiled-contracts/447/9)

 #### Key question
-- 1108 Matt Luongo to discuss with Antionio and Zach and report back about next steps.
+- 1108 Matt Luongo to discuss with Antonio Salazar Cardozo, Zachary Williamson to complete benchmarks and polish implementation/testing and report back with progress.

 #### Probable path forward
 - Prepare for Istanbul: 1108, 1962, 2129.
 One of 1109 vs 2046.